-- Intermittent gastrointestinal symptoms, such as diarrhea and vomiting.
+- Intermittent gastrointestinal symptoms, such as diarrhea and vomiting

 Hyperkalemia is an emergency condition that requires immediate veterinary intervention.
 Dogs who are showing signs of hyperkalemia also will develop cardiac arrhythmias, which are disturbances in the heart's rhythm.

-Your veterinarian will perform an electrocardiogram on your dog to assess his heart rate and rhythm.
+Your veterinarian will perform an electrocardiogram on your dog to assess heart rate and rhythm.
 He or she will review your dog's medical history and ask questions regarding your dog's recent activities, including drinking and urinating frequencies.
 Diagnostic tests will include a complete blood count, a blood chemistry profile and a urinalysis.
 Additional blood tests and radiographs may be ordered to determine the underlying cause of hyperkalemia.

-Causes of Hyperkalemia
+Causes of hyperkalemia in dogs

-- Addison's disease, or hypoadrenocorticism, a condition in which a dog has abnormally low levels of corticosteroid hormones.
+- Addison's disease, or hypoadrenocorticism, a condition in which a dog has abnormally low levels of corticosteroid hormones

-- Poorly regulated diabetes in which ketoacidosis is present.
+- Poorly regulated diabetes in which ketoacidosis is present

-- Bladder or kidney stones that cause urinary obstruction in males.
+- Bladder or kidney stones that cause urinary obstruction in males

-- High blood platelet count.
+- High blood platelet count

-- Certain cancers.
+- Certain cancers

-- Severe bacterial infections, such as pyometra, which is a life-threatening uterine infection.
+- Severe bacterial infections, such as pyometra, which is a life-threatening uterine infection

-- An overdose of potassium bromide, which is commonly used to control seizures.
+- An overdose of potassium bromide, which is commonly used to control seizures

-- Certain medications, including some antibiotics and cardiac drugs.
+- Certain medications, including some antibiotics and cardiac drugs

 A condition known as pseudohyperkalemia is a common finding in cases when the dog is healthy, but excess potassium is leaked from the cells when blood is drawn for laboratory testing.
-This is considered a false hyperkalemic result, and pseudohyperkalemia tends to occur in the Asian dog breeds, such as the Akita, the shiba inu and the Shar-Pei.
+This is considered a false hyperkalemic result, and pseudohyperkalemia tends to occur in the Asian dog breeds, such as the Akita, the Shiba Inu and the Shar-Pei.